 Landrieu also sits on the strategic advisory board of Genie Oil and Gas, an Israeli company drilling for oil in the occupied Golan Heights, alongside former Vice President and Halliburton CEO Dick Cheney, News Corp chairman Rupert Murdoch, former New Mexico Governor Bill Richardson, and former Treasury Secretary Larry Summers, and former CIA Director James Woolsey.

-After stepping down from her US Senate seat in 2015, Landrieu joined the lobbying firm Van Ness Feldman, whose clients include Royal Dutch Shell, Noble Energy, and Kinder Morgan as well as the Louisiana Coastal Protection and Restoration Authority, a state regulator that must approve the Bayou Bridge pipeline before the project can move forward.
+After stepping down from her US Senate seat in 2015, Landrieu joined the lobbying firm Van Ness Feldman, whose clients include Royal Dutch Shell, Noble Energy, and Kinder Morgan as well as the Louisiana Coastal Protection and Restoration Authority, a state regulator that needed to approve the Bayou Bridge pipeline before the project could move forward.

 Landrieu has been a vocal advocate for Bayou Bridge, testifying in support of the pipeline at public Department of Environmental Quality hearings and publishing an article in the Advocate endorsing the project.
 While Landrieu and Van Ness Feldman are not registered to lobby for any of the companies behind the pipeline, Energy Transfer Partners has been paying Landrieu to advocate for Bayou Bridge.
 Landrieu identified herself as a “consultant” on Bayou Bridge in her article and told protesters that she would back the project even if she did not work for them.